3.14 Provision, contingent liabilities and contingent assets

 (i) Definition of default

-The Company considers a financial asset to be in “default” and therefore Stage 3 (credit impaired) for ECL calculations when the borrower becomes 90 days past due on its contractual payments.
+The Company considers a financial asset to be in "default” when a financial asset is 90 days past due and therefore Stage 3 (credit impaired) for ECL calculations when the borrower becomes 90 days past due on its contractual payments.

 (ii) Exposure at default